Skip to main content

 Net Total Capital Gains

-Net Total Capital Gains is just the calculation of short/long term capital gains minus the total capital losses.
+Net Total Capital Gains is the calculation of short and long term capital gains minus the total capital losses.

 short term capital gains + long term capital gains - total capital losses = net total capital gains